mpatraw/bashrabbits/README.md

 `rabbit` offers a couple of commands to find and catch rabbits.
 The first and most obvious of which is `rabbit check` which checks the current directory for a rabbit.
 If there is one, you will see "A rabbit is here!!".
 You only have a few seconds to either catch it or tag it.

+Only a few rabbits will exist at any given time (1-15), all of which will never go below your home directory ($HOME).
+Generally the rabbits will move about an area slowly, only doing 1-2 directory hops every few minutes.
+The only time they move quickly is when they're spotted, once they leave (a few seconds later) they could be almost anywhere in your home tree.

+Killing rabbits is a danger.
+You can kill a rabbit (accidentally or intentionally) by destroying where they are, either by a `mv` or a `rm -r`.
+One goal is to avoid killing as many rabbits as possible, but sometimes it's just unavoidable. :(

 ### Flags & Commands

 __Flags__